What Size Hallway Runner Do I Need?

 And regular carpet can be made into any size runner we want.
 There are so many quality carpets with patterns today that finding a color and pattern you like is much easier.

-Measure the width of your hallway.Most halls are about 3' wide.
+The first step is to measure the width of your hallway.Most halls are about 3' wide.
 We find that a 2'3" wide runner is a comfortable width for a hallway this wide.
 This leaves you about 4 to 5 inches of floor showing on each side.
 Most standard runners come this width, or close to it.

 If your hallway is extra wide, you may need a wider runner.
-For runners in wide halls, leaving about a 6 inches of floor showing in each side is comfortable.
+For runners in wide halls, leaving about a 6 inches of floor showing on each side is comfortable.
 Choose the closest width that is available in the runner you desire.

 In general, the length can follow the same rules as the width.
 You can have a runner that's shorter than your hall.
 Some decorative rugs just don't come in longer lengths, so we need to use the shorter sizes.The right hallway runner size